amida-tech/orange-api/docs/src/patients.md

     + email (string, optional)

         Filter results by email address of user.
-Matches exactly.
+Matches any email addresses that contain the specified email as a substring.

     + is_user (boolean, optional)